Yummy-Capital/multisig-7/README.md

 ![5-statistics.png](./assets/5-statistics.png)

 A few more wallets were involved and transferred funds from Ethereum to Crypto.org Mainnet:
-* Migrated an additional ~217 million CRO.
+* Migrated an additional ~280 million CRO.
-* Of these, ~146 million have already been delegated.
+* Of these, ~188 million have already been delegated.
-* And the remaining ~71 million have not yet been used.
+* And the remaining ~92 million have not yet been used.

 You can see related data [here](./data/5-fresh-transfers.json).

+*Updated: 02.08.22*